gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>&nbsp;</td>
             <td>
                 <p>4.2.2 Usage with limited vision</p>
-                <p>Where ICT provides visual modes of operation, <strong>the ICT provides</strong> features that enable users to make better use of their limited vision. <strong>This is essential for users with limited vision and benefits many more users in different situations.</strong></p>
+                <p>Where ICT provides visual modes of operation, <mark>the ICT provides</mark> features that enable users to make better use of their limited vision. <mark>This is essential for users with limited vision and benefits many more users in different situations.</mark></p>
                 <p>NOTE 1: Magnification, reduction of required field of vision and control of contrast, brightness and intensity can contribute towards meeting this clause.</p>
                 <p>NOTE 2: Where significant features of the user interface are dependent on depth perception, the provision of additional methods of distinguishing between the features may contribute towards meeting this clause.</p>
                 <p>NOTE 3: Users with limited vision may also benefit from non-visual access (see clause 4.2.1).</p>